purnima99/EmotionDetection/README.md

    path TEXT NOT NULL
 );

-GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA django-emotion-classification TO marco;
+GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA django_emotion_classification TO purnima;

 ALTER USER purnima CREATEDB; -- This is to run the automatic tests, otherwise you will get an "unable to create database" error when running python manage.py test